 Losing a breast or both breasts as a result of an illness such as cancer can be a devastating blow to a woman’s self-esteem and appearance.
 Breast reconstruction helps a woman regain her confidence by replacing the lost breast.
 This procedure is best done under the guidance of your oncologist and depends on the stage of cancer or treatment that you are at.
 The procedure is best performed once you are cleared of additional health concerns and are ready to make the required adjustment.
-Dr. Deborah K. Ekstrom, a board-certified plastic surgeon at Salisbury Plastic Surgery in Shrewsbury, provides a skilled and compassionate approach to breast reconstruction surgery for residents of Worcester and the surrounding communities in Massachusetts.
+Dr. Deborah K. Ekstrom, a board-certified plastic surgeon at Salisbury Plastic Surgery in Worcester, provides a skilled and compassionate approach to breast reconstruction surgery for residents of Shrewsbury and the surrounding communities in Massachusetts.

 What is Breast Reconstruction?

 Breast reconstruction constructs natural-looking breasts for women who have undergone a mastectomy.
-The goal of breast reconstruction is to re-create the natural breasts as closely as possible.
+The goal of breast reconstruction is to re-create natural breasts as closely as possible.